Christos-14/FC-Nano-2-Motion-Planning/README.md

-This project is a continuation of the Backyard Flyer project where you executed a simple square shaped flight path.
-In this project you will integrate the techniques that you have learned throughout the last several lessons to plan a path through an urban environment.
-Check out the [project rubric](https://review.udacity.com/#!/rubrics/1534/view) for more detail on what constitutes a passing submission.
+This project is a continuation of the Backyard Flyer project where Ι implemented a simple square shaped flight path.
+This time I  integrated various techniques to plan a path through an urban environment.
+My implementation is based on the starting code provided by Udacity as part of the [Flying Car and Autonomous Flight Engineer Nanodegree](http://https://www.udacity.com/course/flying-car-nanodegree--nd787 "Flying Car and Autonomous Flight Engineer Nanodegree").
+I used Unity flying simulator provided by the programme.
+Setup instructions, APIs used and details on my implementation are listed below as well as my writeup.md file.

 ## Option to do this project in a GPU backed virtual machine in the Udacity classroom!
 Rather than downloading the simulator and starter files you can simply complete this project in a virual workspace in the Udacity classroom!
 Follow [these instructions](https://classroom.udacity.com/nanodegrees/nd787/parts/5aa0a956-4418-4a41-846f-cb7ea63349b3/modules/0c12632a-b59a-41c1-9694-2b3508f47ce7/lessons/5f628104-5857-4a3f-93f0-d8a53fe6a8fd/concepts/ab09b378-f85f-49f4-8845-d59025dd8a8e?contentVersion=1.0.0&contentLocale=en-us) to proceed with the VM.